Are you renting out a property in Virginia? Understanding the housing laws in the state is vital!

 These are laws that are meant to shield renters, home buyers, and mortgage applicants from housing-related discrimination practices.
 Mortgage lenders, real estate agents, landlords, and other housing providers are expected to adhere to the Fair Housing requirements.

-Fair Housing Law guarantees a person’s right to obtain housing regardless of 7 protected classes including familial status, religion, national origin, sex, color, race, and disability.
-Here's a closer look at these protected classes:
+The Fair Housing Law guarantees a person’s right to obtain housing regardless of 7 protected classes including familial status, religion, national origin, sex, color, race, and disability.
+Here's a closer look at these fair housing protected classes:

-• Nationality: Your policies and regulations should be non-discriminatory regardless of a person's national origin.
+- Nationality: Your policies and regulations should be non-discriminatory regardless of a person's national race.

-• Source of funds: Renters, home buyers, and mortgage applicants are also protected against discrimination based on a lawful income source.
+- Source of funds: Tenant, home buyers, and mortgage applicants are also protected against discrimination based on a lawful income source.
 The sources may be subsidy programs, benefits, or assistance.

-• Sex: It’d be illegal for you to have a gender preference when renting out your rental house.
+- Sex: It’d be illegal for you to have a gender preference when you rent out your rental house.
 You must treat all sexes equally.

 What Government Agency Handles the Enforcement of the Virginia Fair Housing Law?